 and a little child shall lead them.

 It’s interesting how many things are cited as if they are in the Bible.
-Like, one shall put a thousand to flight and two shall put ten thousand to flight is often quoted by leadership teachers about the power of an individual or a duo.
+Like, one shall put a thousand to flight and two shall put ten thousand to flight is often quoted by leadership teachers about the power of an individual being exponentially multiplied when in a team.
 But how many realise this citation refers to what Israel’s enemies could do to them if they broke Covenant with God (not what they would do to their enemies)?
 (Deut.
 32:30)

 The particular almost-biblical-expression in question is used to promote “Pre-Millennialism” which is the idea that Christ will return and set up a Golden Age on earth for a thousand years where even normally carnivorous animals will become vegetarian.
 This idea has gained much popular paperback-theology endorsement.
 But I am proposing a quite different view for your consideration.